ZSolarDev/HLWNative/README.md

 Well that's very simple too; I noticed that I had to surround my native functions with `#if cpp`.
 The thing is, I had a function to make the titlebar dark mode as it fit really well with a game I'm working on; but I didn't have that luxury when compiling to HashLink for a quick test.
 Thats when I thought something along the lines of, "Hmm, it wouldn't be that hard to make native windows functions for HashLink, I already have the code for the functions anyway.
 It wouldn't hurt to make a library for them."

 # Credits
-- [CoreCat](https://www.github.com/corecathx): Added NativeWindows.hx to a game I'm working on.
+- [CoreCat](https://www.github.com/corecathx): Added NativeWindows.hx to a game I was working on.
 (I based some of these externs off of that .hx file.)

 - [ZSolarDev](https://www.github.com/ZSolarDev): Made the externs.